-The Spatial Plan promotes a consolidated and mixed use approach to accomodating future growth in the Queenstown Lakes.
-This means most of the change needed to accommodate the additional houses, jobs and visitors expected over the next 30 years will occur within the Wakatipu and Upper Clutha areas.
-Primarily by growing within and around the existing urban areas of Queenstown and Wānaka.
+The Spatial Plan promotes a consolidated and mixed use approach to accommodating future growth in the Queenstown Lakes.
+This means most of the change needed to accommodate the additional houses, jobs and visitors expected over the next 30 years will occur within the Wakatipu and Upper Clutha areas, primarily by growing within and around the existing urban areas of Queenstown and Wānaka.

 This approach builds on locations that are already fully or partially urbanised.
 It sets clear limits to outward urban growth, bound by natural features or areas subject to hazards.
+This aims to preserve areas of rural character, natural landscape and rural production - such as the Wakatipu Basin and Hāwea Flat - that are highly valued by the Queenstown Lakes community, Kāi Tahu and visitors.

+Existing urban areas (Queenstown and Wānaka)

-This will preserve highly valued areas of rural character, natural landscape and rural production - such as the Wakatipu Basin and Hāwea Flat - that are highly valued by the Queenstown Lakes community, Kāi Tahu and visitors.
-Future growth will be focused in locations with good access to facilities, jobs and public transport.
-This will require enabling higher densities and a greater mix of uses within existing urban areas and efficiently developing new urban areas that are serviced by public transport.
-New housing in these locations will increasingly move towards medium and higher density, such as townhouses, terraced housing and apartments.
-This will provide for a greater variety of housing, including more affordable options.
-It will also match the forecast growth in smaller households.
+Within the existing urban areas of Queenstown and Wānaka, future growth will be focused in locations with good access to facilities, jobs and public transport.
+This will require enabling higher density development (see page 54) and a greater mix of uses than is currently provided for.
+New housing will increasingly move towards medium and higher density typologies, such as townhouses, terraced housing and apartments.
+This will help to increase the variety of housing, including more affordable options.